 When it comes to application, about the only things you can do wrong are to apply too little product or leave puddles on the surface.
 This is not one of those home store stains that boasts an astronomical coverage rate.
 Think about how little stain you actually put into the wood if you get 200, 300 or more square feet of coverage per gallon of stain like most of the "best rated deck stains" recommend!
 Properly aged and prepped wood should absorb a penetrating oil stain at an average rate of 80-100 sq. ft / gallon.
 That means you are putting somewhere between double and triple the amount of stain into the wood compared to most home store products.
 You do the math and decide which you think will last longer.
 Application is also extremely easy.
 If properly applied, drips, runs and lap marks are almost impossible.
 A couple years down the road when it's time for a re-coat, maintenance is just as easy.
 No stripping or removal necessary, just clean and re-apply!

 When choosing a stain color, remember that it's the pigment in the stain that protects your wood from the damaging UV rays.
 The clear formula will do a great job of sealing and waterproofing, but it WILL NOT protect the wood from the natural graying process caused by UV exposure.
-Clear, Redwood and Ebony are special order colors and may require a few extra days for shipping, but don't worry, shipping is always free to all 45 continental states where Baker's can be shipped!
+Dark Pecan, Redwood, Gray Stone, Dark Gray, New Dark Gray, Medium Gray, Ebony, Taupe and Driftwood are special order colors and may require a few extra days for shipping, but don't worry, shipping is always free to all 45 contiguous states where Baker's can be shipped!

 Cleaning and Preparation Instructions